warmfusion/gps-locator/README.md

 Specific instructions are not provided as I haven't tried it yet - my mate did the initial programming.

+### Conditional Flags

+Due to the reduced footprint of the AtMega88 chip, the low-power and serial debugging options are enabled using some compile time flags, (DEBUG/LOW_POWER_MODE), to reduce consumption to < 8k - Normal arduino chips shouldn't require these flags to be disabled

 ## Schematic

-Until I find something that helps me show proper layouts, heres a photo:
+Until I find something that helps me show proper layouts, heres a photo.
+Ignore the brown wire at the bottom left; this was left over from some experiments that didn't go anywhere.

 ![Photo of breadboard](images/circuit-layout.jpg)

 ## Wire up the Atmega88

 1. Place the atmega88 in the middle of your breadboard
 2. Place the 16mhz crystal across XTL1 and XTL2